Maatify/admin-infra/README.md

 - No framework coupling exists
 - All behavior is fully testable in isolation
 - All boundaries are strictly enforced
+- Optional Multi-Factor Authentication (TOTP) is fully supported
+- All authentication-critical flows are fully auditable

 ---

-## 🧱 End of Phase 5 Guarantees
+## 🧱 End of Phase 6 Guarantees

-At the end of Phase 5, this library is:
+At the end of Phase 6, this library is:

 - Behaviorally complete at the decision layer
 - Infrastructure-free
 - Fully testable in isolation
 - Strictly governed by locked architectural boundaries
+- Optional MFA (TOTP) is deterministic, test-covered, and infrastructure-agnostic
+- All security-critical actions emit structured audit events

 This state is intentional and required before introducing drivers, adapters, or runtime wiring in later phases.